All Episodes

 Do you support the police or not?

-And every police officer now is like standing there like, okay, we're being hung out to dry, but yet this is a job that doesn't exactly pay a whole lot of money.
+And every police officer now is like standing there, like, okay, we're being hung out to dry, but yet this is a job that doesn't exactly pay a whole lot of money.

-And now, if we're not going to be defended and we're trying to protect innocent lives and and we're having rocks and bottles and bricks hurled at us and Molotov cocktails hurled hurled at us and precincts now being set ablaze.
+And now, if we're not going to be defended and we're trying to protect innocent lives and we're having rocks and bottles and bricks hurled at us and Molotov cocktails hurled at us and precincts now being set ablaze, why are we even doing this?

 You're seeing now mass, mass walkouts and mass resignations among police officers saying it's not worth it.

-You know, one thing I could say there's certain jobs where, and this has been my experience with friends of mine that are police officers, family members that became police officers.
+You know, one thing I could say, there's certain jobs where, and this has been my experience with friends of mine that are police officers, family members that became police officers.

 This wasn't just a job for them.